A Brief History

 Born on the side of the road in Queensland, Australia, and having nearly drowned in a pit of cow shit at age 5 (True story), Ozzy’s strange origins and ongoing misfortunes afford him a unique outlook on life.

-This humorously cynical philosophy allows him to write pensieve lyrics on a wide range of topics, from love and death, to parasitic codependency and arguments with the inner voice.
+This humorously cynical philosophy allows him to write pensive lyrics on a wide range of topics, from love and death, to parasitic codependency and arguments with the inner voice.

 Couple his gritty and distinctive vocal style with some shit-hot guitar skills, and this pint-sized rock womble becomes a true force to be reckoned with.